Ready to prescribe with more

 A whole person approach to chronic pain: Competently perform a thorough patient assessment and manage complex chronic pain presentations.
 Further examine this multi-dimensional condition involving thoughts, behaviours, nutrition and other perspectives that directly influence the physical processing of pain.
 Educate patients on multidisciplinary pain management.

 Neuropathic pain: Identification and management.
 Use a systematic assessment approach to diagnose neuropathic pain, including how to distinguish between neuropathic and nociceptive pain.
 Develop treatment plans to address common comorbidities, together with a rational choice of investigations in the diagnostic process, knowing when referral is indicated.

-Identification and management of low back pain in the primary care setting: Develop an evidence-based approach to assessing low back pain using practical and time-efficient strategies.
+Lower back pain: Assessment and management in primary care Develop an evidence-based approach to assessing low back pain using practical and time-efficient strategies.
 Specialist clinicians demonstrate how to further define clinical problems using structured physical examinations.
 Understand why a multimodal vs unimodal approach to low back pain presentations is likely to be more effective.

 Opioids in pain management: Develop clearer decision-making in opioids prescribing for those with non-malignant chronic pain.
 Learn best practice pain management techniques for clinically-responsible patient outcomes, whilst reducing opioid dependence and harm.
 FPM pain specialists show how to use non-pharmacological therapies, optimizing opioid treatment plans.